josesamos/rolap/README.md

 [![R-CMD-check](https://github.com/josesamos/rolap/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/josesamos/rolap/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The *multidimensional data model* was defined in the 1990s with the aim of supporting data analysis.
+The aim of the *multidimensional data model* is organize data for supporting data analysis.
 Data in multidimensional systems is obtained from operational systems and is transformed to adapt it to the new structure.

 Transformations can be carried out using professional ETL (*Extract, Transform and Load*) tools.
 Recently, tools aimed at end users have